agude/agude.github.io/_drafts/2020-04-27-data_science_notebook_templates.md

 After five years I am ready for something better.
 That something is my Jupyter Notebook Template Library.

-# Jupyter Notebook Template Library
+## Jupyter Notebook Template Library

 The [library][library] is a repository of notebook templates, each targeted at a different use case.
+The goal is change the above workflow, to this:

+1. Download the right template.
+2. Load data and start cleaning it.
+3. Make **beautiful** plots.

-The goal is to allow you to go to one place, find the right starter notebook, and get right into your work as efficiently as possible.
-The library guarantees that your notebook always have the latest and greatest helper functions without having to dig through your old work.
+The templates let you get right to working with the data as quickly as possible.
+And the library guarantees that your notebook will always have the latest and greatest helper functions without having to dig through your old work.

 [library]: https://github.com/agude/Jupyter-Notebook-Template-Library

+### The Templates